A Way Abroad Logo

 Fun Things to Do in the City

 I really enjoy long walks, architecture, and nature.
-Zurich offers all three.
+Zurich offers all three in abundance.
 The architectural sites are many and quite unique.
 Be sure to check out their one-of-a-kind police station covered in gorgeous frescoes!!!!

 This is an extremely walkable city, and one best seen on foot.
 Zurich is situated around Lake Zurich and the water is so fresh, clean, and clear.
 Take a stroll around Lake Zurich, starting in Seefeld and heading to the Rote Fabrik red brick factory building for a perfect day spent in the fresh air.